 Go back to top

 On March 25, 2009, Sonoma County’s Board of Supervisors authorized and launched its PACE program, called the Sonoma County Energy Independence Program (SCEIP).
-SCEIP was the first countywide municipal program of its kind in the State of California to provide PACE financing, and currently remains the largest program in the nation providing both residential and commercial PACE financing.
+SCEIP was the first countywide municipal program of its kind in the State of California to provide PACE financing, and currently remains one of the largest programs in the nation providing both residential and commercial PACE financing.

 Sonoma County and each of its incorporated cities and towns (collectively the “Cities”) have established a goal to reduce their greenhouse gas emissions 25 percent below 1990 levels by 2015.
 The County, the Cities, the Sonoma County Water Agency, the Sonoma County Transportation Authority and the Sonoma County Agricultural Preservation and Open Space District are members of the Regional Climate Protection Coordination Plan (“RCPCP”) with the goal of coordinating efforts to reduce countywide GHG emissions.
 In 2008, these collaborating agencies viewed the opportunity provided by California state-enabling legislation to form a PACE assessment program as a significant tool in helping Sonoma County and its cities reach their aggressive GHG emissions reduction targets.

 SCEIP allows more than 90 eligible measures for energy efficiency, water conservation and renewable generation.
-Since program launch, SCEIP has financed over 7.5MW of photovoltaic solar generation, equating to a GHG reduction of 4, 700 tons annually.
+Since program launch, SCEIP has financed over 9.1MW of photovoltaic solar generation, equating to a GHG reduction of 7,873 tons annually.
 An effort to quantify the energy savings and GHG reduction for financed energy efficiency and water conservation projects is currently underway.

 Program Documents: Replication Guidance for Local Governments, SCEIP Resolution 5, SCEIP Resolution 4, Assessment Contract Single, Assessment Contract Multiple, Assessment Implementation Agreement Single, Assessment Implementation Agreement Multiple, Approval of SCEIP bond documents for the Sonoma Mountain Village Photovoltaic Project, County Board Resolution on PACE Interest Rate.